-We have reached an agreement with the FDA, under the Special Protocol Assessment ("SPA") process, for a Phase 3 trial evaluating axalimogene filolisbac in patients with high-risk, locally advanced cervical cancer ("AIM2CERV" or "Advaxis Immunotherapy 2 Prevent Cervical Recurrence").
-Pursuant to the SPA, the study has been determined by FDA to be adequate, well-designed, and suitable for registration.
-This study will be conducted in collaboration with the GOG/NRG Oncology, an independent international non-profit organization with the purpose of promoting excellence in the quality and integrity of clinical and basic scientific research in the field of gynecologic malignancies, we have initiated the AIM2CERV study to support a Biologics License Application ("BLA") submission in the U.S. and regulatory registration in other territories around the world.
+We have reached an agreement with the FDA, under the Special Protocol Assessment ("SPA") process, to conduct a Phase 3 trial evaluating axalimogene filolisbac in patients with high-risk, locally advanced cervical ("AIM2CERV" or "Advaxis Immunotherapy 2 Prevent Cervical Recurrence").
+Pursuant to the SPA, the study has been determined by FDA to be adequate, well-designed, and suitable for registration if successful.
+This study will be conducted in collaboration with the GOG/NRG Oncology, an independent international non-profit organization with the purpose of promoting excellence in the quality and integrity of clinical and basic scientific research in the field of gynecologic malignancies, and we have initiated the AIM2CERV study to support a Biologics License Application ("BLA") submission in the U.S. and regulatory registration in other territories around the world.

 AIM2CERV is a double-blind, randomized, placebo-controlled, Phase 3 study of adjuvant axalimogene filolisbac, following primary chemoradiation treatment of women with high-risk locally advanced cervical cancer ("HRLACC").
 The primary objective of AIM2CERV is to compare the disease free survival of axalimogene filolisbac to placebo administered in the adjuvant setting following standard concurrent chemotherapy and radiotherapy ("CCRT") administered with curative intent to patients with HRLACC.
 Secondary endpoints include examining overall survival and safety.
 Our goal is to develop a treatment to prevent or reduce the risk of cervical cancer recurrence after primary, standard of care treatment in women who are at high risk of recurrence.
+The study is active in eight countries and is currently enrolling.